 Records is closed daily 1pm to 1:30pm Monday-Friday

-The Records Section consists of four members; Celia Soto, Amanda Johnson, Geraldine Tinsley, and is overseen by Records Manager Eric Johnson.
+The Records Section consists of four members; Celia Soto, Amanda Johnson, Gerrie Tinsley, Celi Bustamante, and is overseen by Records Manager Eric Johnson.
 They are responsible for the indexing and filing of all police reports generated by UAPD employees.
-UAPD has recently joined forces with the Tucson Police Department records management system which provides automated databases for statistical reports.
+UAPD has recently joined forces with new technology in a new public safety records management system that provides automated databases for statistical reports.

 Obtaining copies of a police report